musikinformatik/Generic-Additive-Synthesis/README.md

 # Generic Additive Synthesis

-Julian Rohrhuber and Juan Sebastian Lach Lau.
+Julian Rohrhuber and Juan Sebastián Lach Lau.

 A generalisation of additive synthesis, as described in our forthcoming article *Generic Additive Synthesis.
 Hints from the Early Foundational Crisis in Mathematics for Experiments in Sound Ontology*